The pandemic continues to cause unprecedented disruption across industries worldwide.

 The GCC generic drug market reached a value of US$ 3.94 Billion in 2020.
 Looking forward, IMARC Group expects the market to reach US$ 9.9 Billion by 2027, exhibiting a CAGR of 14.2% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use industries.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Generic drugs are bioequivalent of branded medicines, which have similar dosages, risks, effects, side effects, strengths, intended use and route of administration.
 They also have identical active ingredients and are relatively less expensive than their branded counterparts, as they do not require extensive research or testing.
 Nonetheless, their color and shape may differ from the original drug as altering these characteristics does not impact the effectiveness of the medicine.
 At present, there is a rise in the demand for generic drugs in the GCC region, owing to the developing healthcare industry and the growing awareness about the cost benefits offered by these drugs.